se316/ProjectTracker/README.md

 To run Project Tracker:

 - after building it the first time, run PT with ```docker-compose up```.
 Append the command with ```-d``` to run it in the background.
 - once it's up and running, navigate to https://localhost in a browser to be taken to the login/register page.
-Firefox recommended for best results.
 - when you want to stop ProjectTracker, open a terminal in the project's root directory and run ```docker-compose stop```

 ## How to Use Project Tracker